davidlougheed/strkit/README.md

 Copyright (C) 2021-2022  David Lougheed & McGill University

+Portions (`viz`) copyright (C) 2021-2022  David Lougheed

+Portions of `viz/templates/browser.html` copyright (C) 2021-2022  Observable, Inc.
+Used under the terms of the ISC license.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or